Faster Algorithms for Longest Common Substring: Sublinear-Time LCS

 Then, for each group $\G$ of $\tau$-runs in $S$ and $T$ with equal Lyndon root, we construct the following set of string pairs:

-We define the \emph{tail} of a $\tau$-run $S[i \dd j]$ with period $p$ and Lyndon root $S[i' \dd i'+p)$ as $(j+1-i') \bmod p$ (and same for $\tau$-runs in $T$).
+We define the \emph{tail} of a $\tau$-run $S[x \dd y]$ with period $p$ and Lyndon root $S[x' \dd x'+p)$ as $(y+1-x') \bmod p$ (and same for $\tau$-runs in $T$).
 For each group of $\tau$-runs in $S$ and $T$ with equal Lyndon roots, we group the $\tau$-runs belonging to it by their tails.
-This can be done in $\Oh(n/\tau)$ time using tabulation, since the tail values are up to $\frac13\tau$.
+This can be done in $\Oh(n/\tau)$ time using Radix Sort since the tail values are up to $\frac13\tau$.
 For each group $\G$ of $\tau$-runs in $S$ and $T$ with equal Lyndon root and tail, we construct the following set of string pairs:

-Simultaneously, we create sets $\Q_I$, $\Q^G_\II$ and $\Q^G_\III$ defined with $T$ instead of $S$.
+Simultaneously, we create sets $\Q_I$, $\Q^\G_\II$ and $\Q^\G_\III$ defined with $T$ instead of $S$.

-Now, it suffices the output the maximum of $\maxPairLCP(\P_I,\Q_I)$, $\maxPairLCP(\P_\II^\G,\Q_\II^\G)$, and $\maxPairLCP(\P_\III^\G,\Q_\III^\G)$, where $\G$ ranges over groups of $\tau$-runs.
-Computing any individual $\maxPairLCP$ value can be expressed as an instance of the \problem provided that all the first and second components of families are represented as nodes of compacted tries.
+By~\cref{lem:anchors}, it suffices to output the maximum of where $\G$ ranges over groups of $\tau$-runs in $S\$T$.

+Computing any individual value of $\maxPairLCP$ can be expressed as an instance of the \problemtwo provided that all the first and second components of families are represented as nodes of compacted tries.
 We will use~\cref{lem:ctrie} to construct these compacted tries. $\LCE$ queries can be answered efficiently due to~\cref{thm:lce}, so it suffices to be able to sort all the first and second components of each pair of string pair sets lexicographically.
-Each of the sets $\P_I$, $\Q_I$ can be ordered by the second components using~\cref{thm:suffixsort} since $A_I$ is a $\tau$-synchronising set, and by the first components with easy preprocessing using the fact that the number of possible $\tau$-length strings is $\sigma^\tau=\cO(n^{1/9})$.
-In a set $\P^\G_\II$, both all first and all second components are prefixes of a single string (a power of the common Lyndon root).
+Each of the sets $\P_I$ and $\Q_I$ can be ordered by the second components using~\cref{thm:suffixsort} since $A_I$ is a $\tau$-synchronising set, and by the first components via a straightforward tabulation approach because the number of possible $\tau$-length strings is $\sigma^\tau=\cO(n^{1/9})$.
+In a set $\P^\G_\II$, all first and all second components are prefixes of a single string (a power of the common Lyndon root).
 Hence, they can be sorted simply by comparing their lengths.
-This sorting is performed simultaneously for all the families $\P_\II^\G$, $\Q_\II^\G$ in $\Oh(n/\tau)$ time via radix sort.
+This sorting is performed simultaneously for all the families $\P_\II^\G$, $\Q_\II^\G$ in $\Oh(n/\tau)$ time via Radix Sort.
 Finally, to sort the second components of the sets $\P_\III^\G$ $\Q_\III^\G$, instead of comparing strings of the form $S[y \dd |S|]$ (and same for $T$), we can equivalently compare strings $S[y-2\tau+1 \dd |S|]$ which are known to start at positions from a $\tau$-synchronising set by~\cref{lem:fact3.2}.
-This sorting is done across all groups using radix sort and~\cref{thm:suffixsort}.
-The correctness follows by~\cref{lem:anchors}.
+This sorting is done across all groups using Radix Sort and~\cref{thm:suffixsort}.